databio/pypiper/README.md

 The workhorse of PyPiper is the `call_lock()` function.
 To see an example of a simple pipline, look at the `sample_pipeline.py` script in this repository.

+# Documentation
+You can use `make` to generate the PyPiper documentation.
+Just change your working directory to `doc` and run `make` to see all available mediums the documentation can be generated in. *E.g.*: `make html`.
+The documnetation will be under `doc/build`.

 # Testing